anosikeosifo/anosikeosifo.github.io/_posts/2017-03-19-exploring-es6-promises-1.markdown

 }
 {% endhighlight %}

-//We can then invoke the above like this:
+We can then invoke the above like this:
 {% highlight text %}
 asyncFunc()
   .then((result) => {
     //some code
+    return asyncFunc2();
   ))
+  .then(() => {
+    //some code
+  })
   .catch((error) => {
     //handle error here
   });
 {% endhighlight %}

 The then() call always returns a Promise - enabling us chain other method calls to it.
-The argument of this chained method would be the result from the computation in the previous then.
+The argument of this chained method would be the result from the computation in the previous function.

 ## Chaining Promises.
-Given that P.then(onFulfilled, onRejected) (TODO::Make code-block) is a new promises Q, we can continue the promise-based flow by invoking then() on Q.
+Given that ***P.then(onFulfilled, onRejected)*** returns a new promises Q, we can continue the promise-based flow by invoking then() on Q.

 Q is resolved with the results of either onFulfilled or onRejected Q is rejected if either onFulfilled or onRejected throws an exception.